 - Provide opportunities for social upliftment through a Westlake-focussed craft market and the working herb and medicine garden.

-- Retain stands of existing pines for at least ten years as a canopy under which indigenous Afrotemperate species can be grown.
+- Retain stands of existing pines as a shade canopy between which indigenous Afrotemperate species can be grown.
 This buffer zone to be adjacent to a parallel strip of low, fire-proof ground-cover juxtaposed to the central core of Cape Flats Sand Fynbos.

 - Create good visibility below 3 m and at the same time reduce fire risk beneath the treed canopy.